 You can create this letter as a template in your ATS and set it to be automatically sent when you remove applicants from the hiring workflow.
 It will include placeholders (e.g. candidate name, role title) that will be auto-filled with the correct details.

-It’s a bit cold to send the short rejection letter to a candidate you conducted a phone or video interview with.
+It’s a bit cold to send the short job rejection email to a candidate you conducted a phone or video interview with.
 In these cases, you should expand on the short rejection letter and thank them for taking the time to speak with you.
-This type of letter says something like:
+This expanded rejection email template will help you get started:

 It was nice speaking with you regarding the ROLE TITLE at COMPANY NAME.
 We’ve decided to proceed with other candidates but would like to thank you for taking the time to share your background and qualifications with us.
 We wish you luck with your job search and future professional endeavors.”